What are people saying about GardenDrum?

 Of course you could just start browsing, which I’m told is a bit like going down the GardenDrum ‘rabbit hole’.

-But if you like being more systematic, stories are listed under 10 categories of plants, gardens, gardening, edibles, design, landscaping, materials and tools, pets and wildlife, travel and reviews.
+But if you like being more systematic, stories are listed under 10 categories of plants, gardens, gardening, edibles, garden design, landscaping, materials and tools, pets and wildlife, travel and reviews.
 Or you can use the more detailed list of tags, so you can narrow down your preferences.

 Looking for very specific information?
 Use GardenDrum’s search function to drill down to exactly what you need.
 (It’s on the right hand end of the category bar)